WektorX/pattern_search/README.md

 # pattern_search
-A program that implements and compares two pattern-in-text search algorithms
+A program created for university classes that implements and compares two search algorithms for a pattern in the text:
+- naive
+- Boyer-Moore - simplified - nonconformity heuristic